In a Nutshell:

 Does Not Come Assembled

-This shouldn’t come as a surprise, but when the Frasch High Back Ergonomic Mesh Drafting Chair arrives at your doorstep or office, it won’t be assembled.
-Then again, unless you’re buying a floor model, few office chairs do.
+This shouldn’t come as a surprise, but the Frasch High Back Ergonomic Mesh Drafting Chair won’t be assembled when it arrives at your doorstep or office.
+Then again, few office chairs do unless you buy a floor model.

-Assembly doesn’t take long (30 minutes or less), and the instructions are clear and straightforward, although at certain points during the process, you’ll probably find yourself wishing you had an extra pair of hands.
+Assembly takes no time (30 minutes or less), and the instructions are clear and straightforward.
+However, you’ll probably wish you had an extra pair of hands at certain points during the process.
 If you get someone to help, you’ll easily shave ten minutes off the assembly time.

 Pros & Cons of the Frasch High Back Drafting Chair